-While there are countless hunters in the United States that dream of hunting Africa, a lot of them incorrectly believe they cannot afford such a hunt due to misconceptions about the cost of an African hunting safari.
+There are countless hunters in the United States that dream of hunting Africa, but many of them incorrectly believe they cannot afford such a hunt due to misconceptions about the cost of an African hunting safari.
 Contrary to what you might think, you don't have to be wealthy to enjoy a hunt in Africa.

-In fact, even when you consider the cost of air fare, you can book an all-inclusive African safari hunt for several species of plains game for about the same total cost as a guided elk hunt.
+In fact, even when you consider the cost of air fare, you can book an all-inclusive hunt for several species of plains game for about the same total cost as a guided elk hunt in most states.
 Now that's not exactly chump change, but the good news is that you clearly don't have to be a millionaire to afford such a hunt.

 Cost of an African Hunting Safari

 Some hunts in Africa cost more than others.